Privacy 101: what ChatGPT remembers, sees, and shares

 2. Decide whether you want memory on or off.
 Settings → Personalisation → Memory.
 If you use ChatGPT casually and like the personalisation, leave it on but periodically review what it has remembered.
 If you are privacy-cautious or use the same account across personal and professional contexts, turn it off — you can always tell the model the relevant facts in a single prompt.

 That is the whole privacy setup, for personal use.
-Two minutes total.
+A few minutes total.

 Personal account vs work account